-Reaction time (RT) and error rates (ER) were analysed as human response indices.
-For the RT analysis, error trials and trials with RTs shorter than $200$ milliseconds, as well as those with RTs beyond $3$ standard deviations above or below the mean, were not included, which corresponds to $2.42\%$ of the data being removed.
-To examine the Stimulus-Response Compatibility (SRC) effects of the audio-visual crossmodal conflict task, one-way repeated measures analysis of variance (ANOVA) were used to test differences in participants’ responses under the three congruence conditions (congruent, incongruent and neutral).
-All post hoc tests in the current study used Bonferroni correction.
+Reaction time (RT) and error rates (ER) are analysed as human response indices.
+For the RT analysis, error trials, and trials with RTs shorter than 200 ms, and those with RTs beyond three standard deviations above or below the mean were excluded, corresponding to 2.42\% of the data being removed.
+To examine the Stimulus-Response Compatibility effects of the crossmodal audio-visual conflict task, one-way repeated measures analysis of variance (ANOVA) is used to test differences in the participants' responses under the three congruency conditions (congruent, incongruent and neutral).
+All post hoc tests in the current study use Bonferroni correction.